-Kleinfeld Paper Launches New Wedding Collection for Fine Stationery Retailers
+Kleinfeld Paper Launches New Wedding Collection For Fine Stationery Retailers

 About Kleinfeld Paper

-Kleinfeld Paper has been developed through a partnership between Kleinfeld Bridal, the premier wedding gown salon located in Manhattan, and Fulfillment America, Inc. (FAI), a private, Boston-area technology, print and fulfillment company with more than 25 years of experience.
-FAI serves a diverse range of clients across multiple industries, operating out of a 400,000 square foot facility housing state-of-the-art print and web-based ordering technology, professional print management and dedicated customer service teams.
-For more information, or to become a Kleinfeld Paper retailer, visit http://www.kleinfeldpaper.com/retailers or call 855.824.4723 or email info(at)kleinfeldpaper(dot)com.
+Kleinfeld Paper has been developed in partnership with Kleinfeld Bridal, the premier wedding gown salon based in Manhattan.
+Kleinfeld Paper brings more than 25 years of print, fulfillment, and customer service experience with a diverse range of clients across multiple industries.
+Based outside of Boston, the company operates in a 400,000 square foot facility housing state-of-the-art print technology, professional print management and customer service.
+For more information or to become a Kleinfeld Paper retailer, visit http://www.kleinfeldpaper.com/retailers or call 855.824.4723 or email info(at)kleinfeldpaper(dot)com.

 About Kleinfeld Bridal